GSA/open.usa.gov/pages/home.md

 title: "U.S. Open Government Initiatives"
 permalink: /
 ---
-**⚠ Important Notice: This website is moving!** <br>
+<span style="color:red;"> **⚠ Important Notice: This website is moving!** </span> <br>
 Starting **August 29, 2024**, this website will be available on the GSA.gov at a new URL.
 The new address will be shared here soon.
 Please check back for updates and be sure to update your bookmarks once the new URL is announced.
-Thank you for your continued support!
+Thank you for your continued support! <br>

 <img src="/assets/files/Open_Govt_Logo.png" alt="The U.S. Open Government Secretariat logo.
 It has an outline of a blue star, that has the words U.S. Open Government in red text and the word Secretariat in blue text" width="700" height="300"> <br>